 - Employees that are part of a union that contains a just cause for termination

-When is termination of at-will employee considered unlawful?
+When is a termination of an at-will employee considered unlawful?

 For example, “at-will” employees can’t be fired for protected characteristics that include: